MA-Mathematics Courses

 MA 461.
 Modeling with Partial Differential Equations.
 3 Hours.

-Practical examples of partial differential equations; derivation of partial differential equations from physical laws; introduction to MATLAB and its PDE Tool-box, and COMSOL using practical examples; an overview of finite difference and finite element solution methods; specialized modeling projects in topics such as groundwater modeling, scattering of waves, medical and industrial imaging, continuum mechanics and deformation of solids, Fluid mechanics including the class boat race, financial derivative modeling, and acoustic and electromagnetic wave applications.
-Written project reports required for all homework assignments.
+Practical examples of partial differential equations; derivation of partial differential equations from physical laws; introduction to COMSOL Multiphysics using practical examples; specialized modeling projects selected from topics such as groundwater modeling, scattering of waves, medical and industrial imaging, traffic flows, continuum mechanics and deformation of solids, Fluid mechanics including the class boat race, financial derivative modeling, and acoustic and electromagnetic wave applications.
+Written project reports required for homework assignments in addition to online quizzes.
 Quantitative Literacy and Writing are significant components of this course.

 MA 462.
 Intro to Stochastic Differential Equations.
 3 Hours.